Get Matched With History Teacher Programs

 Step 1: Major in Education with a Specialization in History

-You’ll have to declare Education as your major in college.
+You’ll have to declare education as your major in college.
 Many schools require you to apply for admission into the education program, and this happens during your second year of college at the latest.
 When you apply for admission into the education department, you’ll be asked what subject you want to teach.
 At this time, you’ll declare that you want to teach History.
 Depending on your state, you’ll either minor in History or double major in Education and History.

-Find Your Online History Teacher Program
+Find Your Online Teaching Program

 Step 2: Choose What Grade to Teach